How to Manage and Mediate Conflicts in the Workplace and Home

 III.
 Managing Ourselves In Conflict – Part II

 Group discussions will enhance the learning experience allowing participants to discuss conflicts in the workplace and at home.
-Discussion will focus on consequences of not managing the conflicts and will evolve into tips for managing conflicts in a productive manner.
+The discussion will focus on the consequences of not managing the conflicts and will evolve into tips for constructively managing conflicts.
 A video presentation will give participants tips on managing conflicts.